Download free PDF

 Vitamin B12 Market Size

-The global Vitamin B12 market was valued at USD 760 million in 2025, underpinned by sustained demand across dietary supplement, food fortification, pharmaceutical, and animal nutrition channels.
-The market is projected to reach USD 1.5 billion by 2035, advancing at a compound annual growth rate (CAGR) of 6.8% over the forecast period, according to the latest report published by Global Market Insights Inc.
+The global Vitamin B12 market was valued at USD 811.7 million in 2026 and is projected to reach USD 1.5 billion by 2035, expanding at a CAGR of 6.8% from 2026 to 2035.
+According to the latest report published by Global Market Insights Inc., demand is shifting from a largely commodity-led vitamin supply chain toward differentiated food, supplement, pharmaceutical, and feed applications.

 Vitamin B12 Market Key Takeaways